bigdatacloudapi/nodejs-api-client/README.md

 For more specific documentation to the APIs available, including endpoints, request and response data, please visit our [documentation area](https://www.bigdatacloud.net/ip-geolocation-apis).

+## Update Notes

+- This repository now utilises `node-fetch` rather than the deprecated `request` module.
+- Calls to the API will return a JSON object as a successful response, see below for an example
+- Exceptions return a single object: `{error:json_object || error_string,code:http_status_code}`

 ## Authentication / Identification